Soorarai Pottru (soundtrack): Reception

 The soundtrack album, especially the songs "Veyyon Silli" and "Kaattu Payale" received positive response from listeners.
-Reviewing for the former, Behindwoods stated that the song is enjoyable, similar to the another famous hit "Othayadi Pathayile" from Kanaa (2018).
+Reviewing for the former, Behindwoods stated that the song is enjoyable, similar to another hit "Othayadi Pathayile" from Kanaa (2018).
 In their review, it stated "The song is well composed as it clearly makes you want to get from your sedentary position and tap your foot.
 The song has a rural background in its instrumental arrangement in the second layer if you pay attention and also employs good percussion to suit the current trends.
 When you have a powerful singer like Harish, it makes sense to leverage it and that is what GV Prakash has done by making use of his vocals in the interludes as well.
 The violin interlude does play a role the second time around and that is one of the highlights of the song."
 The song "Kaattu Payale" within its release in July 2020, was listed around top 100 songs in YouTube.

 Reviewing for the soundtrack album, Vipin Nair of Music Aloud gave the album 4 out of 5 stating "G V Prakash Kumar has been on a pretty productive composing run these past couple of years, but in Soorarai Pottru he delivers his best soundtrack in a long time!"